luizdesign/spalatum/README.md

 ## Fragment

-A fragment is an http(s) server that renders only the part of the page and sets `Link` header to provide urls to CSS and JavaScript resources.
+We understand "Fragment" as every endpoint hosted on http(s) server that provide the content you want to include in your page.
+If you want to use some specific js ou css, you can use the `Link` tag in your header or footer page to provide this resources.
 Check our **[example app using *Render Lib*](http://gitlab.devel/frontend-platform/render-scaffolding)** for the skeleton implementation.

 ### Fragment Tag
 You can represent a Fragment using  the ```<fragment />``` tag with this attributes: href, proxy, cache.